 There are several types of FHA loan programs.
 Requirements and lending limits vary from state to state, and sometimes by county.
 Contact an FOA mortgage advisor to help you understand all your options and requirements for your area.

 FHA loans are not directly from the Federal Housing Administration.
 Instead, the FHA guarantees the loan so borrowers with little to no money saved for a downpayment, or those who have lower credit scores, can still obtain a mortgage through a lender.

 Flexible credit options provide opportunities for home ownership to borrowers with lower credit scores.
 Flexible credit options provides opportunity for home ownership.

 Borrowers who are 2 years from discharge or bankruptcy and are not delinquent on federal debts or taxes may qualify for a FHA loan.

 Mortgage rates on loans insured by the FHA fluctuate just like conventional fixed-rate mortgage loans but can have a lower base rate than a conventional loan with the same terms.
 Borrowers can lower their interest rate on an FHA loan by paying discount points.

 FHA loan requirements include paying two types of mortgage insurance premiums (MIP): Up Front Mortgage Insurance Premium (UFMIP) which the borrower can pay as a lump sum in cash or include it in the loan amount, and an Annual MIP.
-As of 2018, UPMIP is 1.75% of the loan amount and MIP is approximately 0.85% of the loan amount.
+Currently, UPMIP is 1.75% of the loan amount and MIP is approximately 0.85% of the loan amount.

 Contact an FOA advisor to discuss how much you qualify for an requirements in applying for an FHA loan.